frederic-perez/AmE-dictionary/data/dictionary.md

 __beguiling__ _adj_ :four: Agreeably or charmingly attractive or pleasing. _The Artist has an utterly beguiling purity._
 __behemoth__ _n_ :six: (behemoths) __1__ A huge or monstrous creature. __2__ Something enormous, especially a large and powerful organization.
 __behest__ _n_ :five::dart: A person’s orders or command. _They had assembled at his behest._ _Syn_ Instruction, bidding, request
-__behind the eight ball__ If someone or something is behind the eight ball, they are in trouble or in a difficult situation.
-If a child doesn’t get the basics in primary school, they are way behind the eight ball.
 __behold__ _v_ :four::hammer: _The wedding ceremony was a joy to behold._
 __beholden__ _adj_ :nine::m: Owing thanks or having a duty to someone in return for help or a service. _Syn_ indebted, obligated, under an obligation, obliged, bound _I don’t like to be beholden to anybody._
 __beholder__ _n_ :two: A person who becomes aware (of things or events) through the senses. _Beauty is in the eye of the beholder._
 __behoove__ _v_ :eight: (behooves) To be necessary or proper for: _It behooves you at least to try._ _It behooves us to reconsider._
 __Beige Book__ _n_ The informal name for the Federal Open Market Committee’s (FOMC) ongoing reports titled Summary of Commentary on Current Economic Decisions by Federal Reserve District.
 __beignet__ _n_ :four: __1__ _Southern Louisiana_ A square doughnut with no hole: _“a New Orleans coffeehouse selling beignets, an insidious Louisianian cousin of the doughnut that exists to get powdered sugar on your face” (Los Angeles Times)._ __2__ A deep-fried, yeast-raised doughnut dusted with confectioners’ sugar.
-__being at odds__ _They are at odds over the details of legislation._
-__being let go__ _His mother was let go at the plant in 2006._
 __being on the fitz__
 __bejeezus__ _In her telling, this “they” of hers is scaring the bejeezus out of good, God-fearing conservatives._
 __bejeweled__ _v_